sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-firma-digital.md

 ---
 id: what-is-zk-firma-digital
-title: What is ZK Firma Digital?
+title: What is Zikuani?
-sidebar_label: What is ZK Firma Digital?
+sidebar_label: What is Zikuani?
 description: Sakundi - Your partner on user privacy protection
 keywords: [sakundi, blockchain]
 hide_table_of_contents: true
 custom_edit_url: null
 ---

-ZK Firma Digital is a zero-knowledge protocol that allows holders of a government-signed digital identity card to prove their identity in a privacy preserving way.
+Zikuani is a zero-knowledge protocol that allows holders of a government-signed digital identity card to prove their identity in a privacy preserving way.
 It provides tools to generate and verify proofs, authenticate users, and verify proofs using Web2 or Web3 technologies.